-Get ready to mainline, The Village Voice calls Kelts' lively distillation of the otaku invasion of America "a Wired magazine article on steroids."
+The Village Voice calls Kelts' lively distillation of the otaku invasion of America "a Wired magazine article on steroids."
 Read the book's foreword.

 The Selling of the American Economy: How Foreign Companies Are Remaking the American Dream, Micheline Maynard

 Japan plays a key role Maynard's lucid and insightful re-education of foreign investment in America.
-The Times excerpt.
+Read The Times excerpt.

 The Thousand Autumns of Jacob de Zoet, David Mitchell

-Behind the wildly popular, rip roaring adventure tale is a well researched and richly described Japan at the turn of the 19th century, including the strange but true story of the artificial island of Deshima—the only place foreigners were permitted.
+Behind this wildly popular, rip roaring adventure tale is a well researched and richly described Japan at the turn of the 19th century, including the strange but true story of the artificial island of Deshima—the only place foreigners were permitted.
 Check out excerpts at The Times, NPR, and from the author.
 Plus, Dave Eggers really liked it.